OpenSourceEconomics/econ-project-templates/docs/src/r_waf.rst

 The "analysis" step
 ^^^^^^^^^^^^^^^^^^^^

-We concentrate our discussion on the bottom left part of the graph, i.e. the second stage estimation using Panel A (Baseline).
+We concentrate our discussion on the top right part of the graph, i.e. the second stage estimation using Panel A (Baseline).
 The lower part is the exact mirror image.
 We have the following structure:

 .. figure:: ../bld/example/r/ajrcomment_dependencies_main.png
    :width: 40em